Mitchell-Crumbley/micd-up/README.md

 EXTRAS
 - Users may pin others events to their homepage as to follow them and acquire a list.
 - Users can generate a random list of events to attend in chornological order after enough have been liked.
+- User may sign up for a predetermined number of slots by the creator.
+Maybe even lock it into a given timeframe.
+- User maintains statistics (counters) on their home/profile page that will return progress or statstical analysis of their performance.

 ## Deployed Bio-Site